K15t/gulp-viewport/README.md

 If you want to open you theme in the theme editor in confluence and get an error "Loading failed: Could not load theme" and you work with OS Windows please follow these steps.

 * install this plugin https://www.npmjs.com/package/slash
+* surround the calls to path.relative inside the index.js file with slash()
-* try uploading your theme again
+* try uploading your theme again.

 Cause:
 when running the plugin on a Windows machine, the path plugin used to create relative path-names generates backslashes in the path instead of the expected slashes (see [https://nodejs.org/docs/latest/api/path.html]).